Situations in which an employment contract may be terminated

 - commits an error causing substantial material loss to the employer or if he deliberately damages the properties of the employer and acknowledged the same.
 Note that the employer must inform MoHRE about the incident within seven working days from having knowledge of the same.

-- violates instructions concerning safety of the workers and the place of business provided that such instructions were displayed in writing at conspicuous places or verbally informed to an illiterate employee
+- violates instructions concerning safety of the workers and the place of business provided that such instructions were displayed in writing at visible places and the worker was made aware of them.

-- fails to perform his basic duties under the employment contract and persists in violating them despite warning him twice of dismissal, if the same is repeated
+- fails to perform his basic duties under the employment contract and continues to do so despite warning him twice of dismissal.

-- absents himself without lawful excuse for more than 20 intermittent days or more than 7 successive days during one year
+- is absent without a legitimate reason or acceptable excuse for more than 20 non-consecutive days in a year or more than 7 consecutive days.

-- exploits his position illegally to obtain personal results and gains
+- exploits his position unlawfully to obtain personal gain.

 - joins another establishment without abiding by the rules and procedures in this regard.